 P – Perseverance of the Saints

-Unconditional Election – This doctrine teaches that God before the creation of the world elected some individuals to eternal life and salvation.
-This election and choosing was not based upon anything within the man but is determined by the kind intention of God’s will and is purposed to to bring praise to His glorious grace.
+Unconditional Election – This doctrine teaches that God, before the creation of the world, elected some individuals to eternal life and salvation.
+This election and choosing was not based upon anything within the man but is determined by the kind intention of God’s will and is purposed to bring praise to His glorious grace.

 Limited Atonement – This doctrine teaches that the atonement of Christ on the cross was intended for and applied to the elect of God.
 It means that Christ completely saved certain individuals at the cross.
 The atonement was particular in its intention and effect but sufficient for all.
 This doctrine does not teach that Christ’s sacrifice was incapable of saving all people but that it was not intended for all people.